omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 6. In period 1 of the exit for `TX1`, someone challenges the canonicity of `TX1` by revealing `TX2`.
 7. In period 1 of the exit for `TX2`, someone challenges the canonicity of `TX2` by revealing `TX1`.
 8. After period 2 of the exit for `TX1`, the challenger receives `exit bond`.
-9. After period 2 of the exit for `TX2`, the challenger receives `exit bond.
+9. After period 2 of the exit for `TX2`, the challenger receives `exit bond`.

 ### Operator tries to steal funds from an included transaction